Understanding Indecent Exposure Charges in Michigan

 • Online exposure via webcam or livestream.
 While not always prosecuted under traditional indecent exposure laws, broadcasting nudity to underage or unwilling viewers could lead to related criminal charges.

-Each of these scenarios could fall under the umbrella of indecent exposure cases, even when you didn’t intend to offend or thought the act was harmless.
+Each of these scenarios falls under the umbrella of indecent exposure cases, even if you had no intent fo offend or the thought the act was harmless.
 Because context and perception are important, it’s quite possible to find yourself facing serious legal consequences over a misunderstood situation.

 Penalties for Indecent Exposure in Michigan